elabit/robotmk/DEVELOPMENT.md

 Both flavours of Robotmk (CMK1 and 2) can be developed with Visual Studio Code and the [devcontainer setup](https://code.visualstudio.com/docs/remote/containers).

-Before firing up the devcontainer, you have to select the CMK major version you want to develop in:
+Before firing up the devcontainer, you have to select the CMK major version you want to develop in.
+- Run Cmd-Shift-P and select `Select Task...` and chose e.g. "Set devcontainer to CMKv2".
+- Run Cmd-Shift-P and select `Run Task...` to run the task.
+This reconfigures some important files:

 ```
 # Setting the environment for Checkmk major version 1: